Moshe Chaim Luzzatto: Synagogue in Acre

-Luzzato's original synagogue in Akko was razed by the city's Bedouin ruler, Zahir al-Umar, in 1758, who built a mosque on top of it.
+Luzzato's original synagogue in Akko was razed by the city's Bedouin ruler, Daher al-Umar, in 1758, who built a mosque on top of it.
 In its place, the Jews of Akko received a small building north of the mosque which still functions as a synagogue and bears Luzzato's name.

 Religious writings

 A century after his death, Luzzatto was rediscovered by the Musar movement, which adopted his ethical works.
 It was the great Torah ethicist, Israel Salanter (1810–1883), who placed the Messilat Yesharim at the heart of the Musar (ethics) curriculum of the major yeshivas of Eastern Europe.

 Derech Hashem, Luzzato's treatise on Jewish theology, eventually came to be considered as an authoritative guide of Jewish theology.
 The work is a compilation of authoritative opinions found in Talmudic sources.

 Most of his writings were burned, though some did survive.
-From the Zoharic writings, the 70 Tikkunim Hadashim reappeared in 1958 against all odds, in the main library of Oxford.
-"Arrangements" of thoughts, these Tikkunim explicate 70 different essential uses of the last verse of the Humash (the five books of Moses).
-Supposedly taught word-by-word in Aramaic by Luzzatto's "Maggid", they parallel the Tikunei haZohar ("Rectifications of the Zohar"), ascribed by some to Rabbi Simeon bar Yochai, the Rashbi, which describe the 70 fundamental understandings of the first verse of the Humash (Books of Moses).
+From the Zoharic writings, the 70 Tiqqunim Hadashim reappeared in 1958 against all odds, in the Bodleian Library.
+"Arrangements" of thoughts, these "Tiqqunim" explicate 70 essential uses of the last verse of the Torah.
+Supposedly taught word-for-word in Aramaic by Luzzatto's maggid, they parallel the Tikunei haZohar 'Rectifications of the Zohar' ascribed by some to Shimon bar Yochai, which describe the 70 fundamental understandings of the first verse of the Humash (Books of Moses).

 Secular literary legacy

-The Hebrew writers of the Haskalah, the Jewish expression of the Enlightenment, greatly admired Luzatto's secular writings and deemed him the founder of modern Hebrew literature.
+The Hebrew writers of the Haskalah, the Jewish expression of the Age of Enlightenment, greatly admired Luzatto's secular writings and deemed him the founder of modern Hebrew literature.
 His cousin, the poet Ephraim Luzzatto (1729–1792), also exerted genuine influence on the first stirrings of modern Hebrew poetry.